damianoimola/algorithm-engineering-exercises/README.md

 # algorithm-engineering-exercises
 ***
-This are some of the excercises that are proposed from tutor and professor for the fall exams session at University of Rome, TorVergata.
+This are some of the exercises that are proposed from tutor and professor for the fall exams session at University of Rome, TorVergata.
 Ingegneria degli Algoritmi elettronici" (Algorithm Engineering)